 As this one is firm and textured which makes it perfect for getting into hard to reach knots.

 4. Use A Massage Ball To Hit The Right Spot

 Massage balls work in a similar way to a foam roller, however they can be even more precise when targeting specific muscle knots.

 This is because you can roll them right underneath your knot and relax your body weight down fully on that particular point.

 So again lay yourself down on the ball and roll your body over it until you find the 'sweet spot'.

-Then relax down on it for between 30-60 seconds and wait for your bodyweight and gravity to do their work by stimulating your knot.
+Then relax down onto it for between 30-60 seconds and wait for your body weight and gravity to do their work by stimulating your knot.

-This is extra firm so works well for getting into those awkward and tight places.
+As this is extra firm so works well for getting into those awkward places.

-And if you want to save some money a tennis or lacrosse ball can work just as well (see the video below for a guide on how to use them).
+And if you want to save some money, a tennis or lacrosse ball can work just as well (see the video above for a guide on how to use them).